-- a.
-Function as the liaison between the Student Council and the PTSA (involving parents, students and the community) in executing student activities. - b.
-Plan and coordinate any special "week" activities as proposed by the Student Council and the Administration. - c.
-Be responsible for planning and coordinating activities between Mountain View Student Council and other student councils in the region. - d.
-Coordinate school participation in activities sponsored by the community. - e.
+a.
+Function as the liaison between the Student Council and the PTSA (involving parents, students and the community) in executing student activities.

+b.
+Plan and coordinate any special "week" activities as proposed by the Student Council and the Administration.

+c.
+Be responsible for planning and coordinating activities between Mountain View Student Council and other student councils in the region.

+d.
+Coordinate school participation in activities sponsored by the community.

+e.
 Work with the Executive Historian in contacting and coordinating the needs of the school newspaper and yearbook staffs.

-f.
-Accept responsibilities assigned by the President.